-Now in its 12th year the Hargeysa International Book Fair, provides an opportunity for the de facto independent Republic of Somaliland to showcase cultural, literary and journalistic talent and develop an international profile.
+Now in its 12th year the Hargeysa International Book Fair, hosted in the Somaliland city of Hargeisa in July 2019. provides an opportunity for the de facto independent Republic of Somaliland to showcase cultural, literary and journalistic talent and develop an international profile.
 At this year’s event the political class of Somaliland were engaged throughout and it provided an occasion for many diaspora Somalis to return.
 The Vice-President of the Republic of Somaliland, H.E.
 Abdirahman Abdillahi Saylici, opened the event and over five days, an audience of several hundred people heard from novelists, journalists and academics specialising in Somaliland and the region.

 The theme this year was ‘Coexistence’.
 This fitted a collaboration of three research projects concerned with the fate of new migrants to poor urban areas, all funded under the Poverty Alleviation strand from ESRC-DFID and jointly supported by the Impact Initiative.
 The projects were, first ‘Supporting the social mobility of trapped populations’ , a research project involving the University of Hargeysa in collaboration with researchers from the Universities of Sussex, Durham and SOAS to investigate opportunities for internal migrants from pastoral areas of Somaliland to Hargeysa (in addition to Zimbabwe, Bangladesh and Sri Lanka).
 Second, ‘Safe and sustainable cities: human security, migration and wellbeing’ considered urban change in Bangladesh, led by the University of Exeter, in collaboration with the Refugee and Migratory Movements Research Unit (RMMRU) at the University of Dhaka .
 Finally, ‘Security on the Move: Everyday Security of Internally Displaced People in rapidly growing Somali Cities’ was led by the University of Durham and Norwegian University of Life Sciences.